HakubJozak/mana/README.markdown

 ### Client

 Webkit-based browser (developed in Chrome) - for now.
-It is quite easy to make it cross-browser but right now the focus is on core features.
+It is quite easy to make it cross-(modern)-browser but right now the focus is on the core features.

 ### Server

    - Ruby 1.9.2
    - Bundler + all the gems in Gemfile...
+   - MongoDB
-   - Node.js (for coffee script)
+   - Node.js (for Coffee script compiling)

 ## TODO